 The Basel Institute’s Green Corruption programme is a multi-disciplinary initiative that targets environmental degradation using anti-corruption and governance tools.
 Our team consists of specialists in financial investigation and asset recovery, public governance, intelligence and environmental crime.

-We work worldwide with the public and private sectors and civil society to bring a “follow the money” approach to the fight against the illegal trade in wildlife and other environmental crimes.
-This includes supporting our partners to build investigative capacity for tracing illicit funds, remove opportunities for corruption and confiscate the proceeds of crime.
+We work worldwide with the public and private sectors and civil society to bring a “follow the money” approach to the fight against illegal wildlife trade (IWT), forest crimes, illegal mining and other environmental crimes.
+This includes supporting our law enforcement partners to build investigative capacity to trace illicit funds and confiscate the proceeds of crime.

-The aim is to help dismantle the organised crime groups and corrupt actors that are exploiting our green planet for personal gain.
+The aim is to make it much more difficult to profit from environmental crime for criminal organisations, unscrupulous corporations and corrupt officials that are exploiting our planet for personal gain.

 Frequently asked questions